MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Debuggers.md

 (ISE) on remote computers.

 > [!NOTE]
-> The Windows PowerShell ISE only support Windows PowerShell.
+> The Windows PowerShell ISE only supports Windows PowerShell.
 For PowerShell 6
 > and higher you must use the Visual Studio Code with the extension for
 > PowerShell.
 For more information, see
 > [Debugging with Visual Studio Code][01].